Clashes erupt after Congo vote campaigning halted in Kinshasa

-KINSHASA (Reuters) - Police fired tear gas to disperse rock-throwing opposition supporters in Congo’s capital on Wednesday after the governor ordered a halt to campaigning ahead of Sunday’s presidential vote on security grounds.
+KINSHASA (Reuters) - Police fired tear gas to disperse rock-throwing opposition supporters in Democratic Republic of Congo’s capital on Wednesday after the governor ordered a halt to campaigning ahead of Sunday’s presidential vote for security fears.

-The decision by Governor Andre Kimbuta, a member of the ruling coalition, follows crack-downs by security forces last week that killed at least seven people and a fire that destroyed thousands of voting machines.
+The decision by Governor Andre Kimbuta, of the ruling coalition, follows crackdowns by security forces last week that killed at least seven people and a fire that destroyed thousands of voting machines.

+Some media reported the election might be delayed for a few days due to problems moving vote materials round the country, but electoral commission spokeswoman Marie-France Idikayi denied that.

-A few hours after the ban was announced, carloads of police using pink tear gas blocked supporters of opposition candidate Martin Fayulu in the outskirts of Kinshasa on his way to a rally, a witness said.
+On the outskirts of Kinshasa, carloads of police using pink tear gas blocked supporters of opposition candidate Martin Fayulu, who was trying to enter the city on his way to a rally, a witness said.

 “What are they scared of?
 I only have God and my people,” Fayulu said in a tweet.
+Campaign workers later told supporters, who had turned up for the rally in Kinshasa’s N’Djili neighborhood, that it was canceled.

 Police did not respond to a request for comment.

-The long-delayed election is meant to choose a successor for President Joseph Kabila, due to step down after 18 years in power.
-If successful, it would be Democratic Republic of Congo’s first democratic transfer of power, but Kinshasa authorities said they feared violence.
+The election, originally scheduled for 2016, is meant to choose a successor for President Joseph Kabila, due to step down after 18 years in power.
+If successful, it would be Congo’s first democratic transfer of power, but Kinshasa authorities said they feared violence.

 “The information in our possession attests that in all the political camps of the main presidential candidates, extremists have prepared and are preparing for a street confrontation in the city of Kinshasa during election campaign activities,” Kimbuta said in a statement, without giving further details.